TikTok Tips & Strategies

 • Open TikTok and start a new project.

-• Tap Next.
-TikTok will automatically place them on the timeline, back-to-back.
+• Tap Next to place them on the timeline.

 Step 6: Edit and Post Publicly